 February ONLY: Monday: 9 am - 5 pm during Black History Month

 PLEASE NOTE: The Museum is OPEN on Martin Luther King, Jr. Day from 9 am - 7 pm!

 Youth (3 -12) $5

 Members and children under 3 are admitted free.

 The museum is accessible to visitors with disabilities.
 Elevators and ramps serve all public areas.
 A limited number of wheel chairs are available.
 All of our exhibits can accommodate strollers.
 It is the goal of The Wright Museum to provide an enriching visitor experience for people of all ages and capabilities.

 The following amenities are available to help make your museum visit more enjoyable:

 An ATM is located on the lower level to your left after exiting the elevator.

 Lockers are available for 50 cents each on the lower level.
 Complimentary coat racks are available in the front entrance on the main level.

 You are welcome to rest and relax in our café.
-The museum does not offer a full service restaurant; however, grab and go sandwiches, fruit, and cold beverages can be purchased from our vending machines, and you are welcome to bring your own lunch.
+The museum does not offer a full-service restaurant; however, vending machines are available, and you are welcome to bring your own lunch.